DUI vs DWI: What’s in a Name?

 “Driving” Versus “Operating”

-When a state’s prohibited behavior includes the word “driving,” this strongly implies that someone must be actually driving a car, boat, motorcycle or another moving vehicle in order to be arrested for suspected DWI or DUI.
+When a state’s prohibited behavior includes the word “driving,” this strongly implies that someone must be driving a car, boat, motorcycle or another moving vehicle to be arrested for suspected DWI or DUI.

 When a state’s prohibited behavior includes the word “operating,” however, then law enforcement officers can arrest someone suspected of OWI, OUI, OVI, etc., even if they are sitting or sleeping in a parked or otherwise stationary vehicle.